Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- operator (context): "=", "+=", "-=", "*=", "/=" - these work exactly like in c++;
+- operator (variable): "=", "+=", "-=", "*=", "/=" - these work exactly like in c++;
-- left (context) - id of the context.
+- left (variable) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- right (context) - id of the context.
+- right (variable / any literal) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”.

 ## in